iBust/NO_Glow/README.md

 Intel

-Coreboot, formerly known as LinuxBIOS, is a software project aimed at replacing closed source proprietary firmware (BIOS or UEFI) found in most computers with a lightweight firmware designed to perform only the minimum number of tasks necessary to load and run a modern 32-bit or 64-bit operating system.
+Coreboot, formerly known as LinuxBIOS, replace the closed source proprietary firmware (BIOS or UEFI) found in most computers with a lightweight firmware designed to perform only the minimum number of tasks necessary to load and run a modern 32-bit or 64-bit OS.

 Since Coreboot initializes the bare hardware, it must be ported to every chipset and motherboard that it supports.
-As a result, coreboot is available only for a limited number of hardware platforms and motherboard models. (mostly Lenovo Thinkpads & Chromebooks)
+As a result, coreboot is available only for a limited number of hardware platforms and motherboard models (mostly Lenovo Thinkpads & Chromebooks).

 DEFCON 26 HARDWARE HACKING VILLAGE - Brian Milliron - Disabling Intel ME in Firmware https://www.youtube.com/watch?v=WJo8RsJeqxU